yjmd2222/automatic-attendance/README.md

 For educational purposes only

 # A message, mostly for myself
-It is complete (well, for windows 10/11 and none else because that's the only OS this script supports).
+It is complete (macOS needs corresponding images for several popups).
 What I have been doing since July 3 is not related to functionality; I was trying to improve code style and teach myself various techniques.
 But now it is becoming more 'coding to code' instead of 'adding necessary features.'
 I probably should not focus on this much because there are other things to learn.

 If anyone comes across an idea for a new, necessary feature, please let me know.

 ## Requirements
-Windows 10 or higher.
+Windows 10 or higher or macOS Ventura.
 If you want to use it as is, Windows 11 with default settings in Korean.
+Otherwise, you might have to capture your own images for PyAutoGUI.
+See [images](images).

 Run below in a Python 3 environment, 3.11.3 recommended.

 `pip install -r requirements.txt`

-Fill out the template [info_template.py](fake_attendance/info_template.py) with your login, email information, and the zoom link without the `#success`.
+Fill out the template [info_template.py](fake_attendance/info_template.py) with your login, email information, and the zoom link _with_ the `#success`.
 Rename the file to `info.py`

 Note: If the module fails to download the Chrome extension source, you can try downloading it manually.
 Check that its name is `extension_0_1_2_0.crx`, and put it in the root of the repository.
 See [this](https://crx-downloader.com/how-it-works) for direction.
 Screen QR Reader url: https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln

+Also note for mac users: You may need to grant permission to the terminal access to System Events and Zoom.
+Go to `System Settings - Privacy & Security - Automation` and give it access to them.

 ## Run
 Run `python -m fake_attendance` for download, Zoom launch, and check-in.
 Read [How it works and why](#how-it-works-and-why) for explanation.